ocomsoft/HxComponents/docs/COMMON_GOTCHAS.md

 This guide covers common issues you might encounter when working with HxComponents and how to solve them.

+> **📖 For detailed troubleshooting**, see [TROUBLESHOOTING.md](TROUBLESHOOTING.md) which includes step-by-step solutions, debugging tips, and common error messages.

 ## 1. State Doesn't Persist Between Requests

 **Problem:** Components are stateless - each request creates a new instance.